mallikarjunaKadiwal/ai-judge/README.md

 Deployment: Vercel

-4. Key Development Decisions
+5. Key Development Decisions
 On Supporting Text-Only vs. File Uploads
 The initial goal was to support .pdf and .docx uploads.
 However, during development, I encountered deep-level bundler conflicts between file-parsing libraries (like pdf-parse and mammoth) and the Next.js Webpack environment.
 This resulted in critical, non-trivial runtime errors (TypeError: Object.defineProperty called on non-object) that are well-documented in the Next.js community.

-Rather than submit a non-functional project, I made the strategic engineering decision to pivot to a text-only system.
+Rather than submit a non-functional project, I made the strategic engineering decision to pivot to a text-only system (which I later expanded to include .txt files).
 This allowed me to deliver a robust, end-to-end, and fully functional application that still meets all core assignment objectives: a full-stack architecture, database integration, complex state management, and real-time LLM logic.

-5. Answers to Assignment Questions
+6. Answers to Assignment Questions
 1. UI/UX & Product Strategy
 UI: The UI is a clean 3-panel layout, with the "AI Judge" as the central focus.
 The "Argument" phase is intentionally hidden until an initial verdict is rendered, creating a clear, step-by-step user flow.